 - Your treating physician’s work restrictions are the controlling document.
 Do not return to duties that exceed those restrictions.

-- If your employer’s light duty assignment actually requires activity that violates your restrictions, refuse and document that you refused.
+- If your employer’s light duty assignment requires activity that violates your restrictions, refuse and document that you refused.

 - Early return to a physically demanding role before healing is complete is one of the most common reasons nurses end up with permanent injury.